Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-1-start.md

 ```
 set hello aws
 ```
-* Retrieve the key/value pair from Redis
+* Retrieve the key/value pair from Redis:
 ```
 get hello
 ```
 Congratulations, you are now a Redis veteran!
 Of course, `get` and `set` are not the only two commands available for dealing with Strings in Redis.
-You can find out about all of the other commands for Strings (and all the other datatypes) by visiting the [Redis documentation](https://redis.io/commands/#string)
+You can find out about all of the other commands for Strings (and all the other data types) by visiting the [Redis documentation](https://redis.io/commands/#string)

 Let's check out some of the other data structures in Redis as well, as we will be using some of these during the exercises.
 Let's start with a Hash.